anders-biostat/linked-charts/docs/rlc/api.md

  possible values for this argument.

  These are valid for all the charts:

-* `Size`changes the size of the chart (and consequently positionof all its elements).
+*   `Size` changes the size of the chart (and consequently position of all its elements).

-* `Title`changes the title of the chart.
+*   `Title` changes the title of the chart.

-* `Canvas`If number of elements is too high thecharts switch to the canvas mode and instead of multiple SVG point or cellsa single Canvas image is generated.
-This type of update redraws the Canvasimage.It is not recommended to use this option, since it will be used automatically when necessary.
+*   `Canvas` If number of elements is too high the charts switch to the canvas mode and instead of multiple SVG point or cells a single Canvas image is generated.
+This type of update redraws the Canvas image.
+It is not recommended to use this option, since it will be used automatically when necessary.

  These can be updated only in heatmaps ( [`lc_heatmap`](#lcheatmap) ):

-* `Labels`adds new row and column labels and removes those that are no longerneeded.
-Also updates`Cells`.
+*   `Labels` adds new row and column labels and removes those that are no longer needed.
+Also updates `Cells` .

-* `Cells`adds new cells and removes those that are no longer needed.Also updates`Texts`if necessary.
+*   `Cells` adds new cells and removes those that are no longer needed.
+Also updates `Texts` if necessary.

-* `Texts`adds or remove text inside cells where needed.
+*   `Texts` adds or remove text inside cells where needed.

-* `LabelPosition`updates coordinates of all existing row and column labels.Also updates`CellPosition`.
+*   `LabelPosition` updates coordinates of all existing row and column labels.
+Also updates `CellPosition` .

-* `CellPosition`updates coordinates of all existing cells.
-Alsoupdates`TextPosition`if necessary.
+*   `CellPosition` updates coordinates of all existing cells.
+Also updates `TextPosition` if necessary.

-* `LabelText`updates text of all existing labels.
+*   `LabelText` updates text of all existing labels.

-* `CellColour`updates colour of all existing cells.
-Alsoupdates`TextValues`if necessary.
+*   `CellColour` updates colour of all existing cells.
+Also updates `TextValues` if necessary.

-* `TextValues`updates text inside cells to make it up to date with currentdata values.
+*   `TextValues` updates text inside cells to make it up to date with current data values.

  These aspects are present in all the charts with axes.

-* `Axes`updates axes of a chart and changes positionof its elements (points, lines, etc.) accordingly.
+*   `Axes` updates axes of a chart and changes position of its elements (points, lines, etc.) accordingly.

-* `Elements`updates (add or removes) all the elements of the layer.
+*   `Elements` updates (add or removes) all the elements of the layer.

-* `ElementPosition`updates positions of all the elements in the layer.
+*   `ElementPosition` updates positions of all the elements in the layer.

-* `ElementStyle`updates the style (colour, opacity, etc.) of all the elementsof the layer.
+*   `ElementStyle` updates the style (colour, opacity, etc.) of all the elements of the layer.

 ## Examples